framps/raspiBackupDoc/en/src/function-overview.md

   - Extension points

-    For developers, *raspiBackup* offers various [extension points](hooks-for-own-scripts.md), to perform pre- and post-processing during backup as well as backing up by your own code.
+    For developers, *raspiBackup* offers various [extension points](hooks-for-own-scripts.md), to perform pre- and post-processing during backup as well as during restore by your own code.

   - Backup of *NVMe* storage